juanoude/code-challenges/readme.md

 # Code Challenges / Books exercises
-These are collection of Code Challenges and book exercises that I ended up doing
+This is the collection of Code Challenges and book exercises that I ended up doing

 ## Code-Challenges